paulhamsh/Spark-Control-X/README.md

 It responds to these requests:
 - firmware id
 - what is the current 'profil'
-- waht is the profile name
+- what is the profile name
 - which button sends which message

 It actions these messages: